The aim of the programme is to create a sustainable model for football facilities based around artificial grass pitches on hub sites.

 Expressions of interest

-This is a targeted programme and Expressions of Interest are invited by 4:00pm on 27 January 2017.
+This is a targeted programme and Expressions of interest closed 27 January 2017

 A programme prospectus, FAQs and Expression of Interest form will be available here following the programme launch.
 Please read these documents before submitting an Expression of Interest.